Zaid-Ajaj/the-elmish-book/chapters/fable/fable-packages.md

 ### Fable Can Use Native Javascript Libraries

-Aside from Fable-specific dotnet packages that are distributed to [Nuget](https://www.nuget.org/), Fable is also able to use *native* javascript libraries.
-Either as dependencies from the entry project you are building or the packages that project depends upon, the code can call functions and interop with javascript code.
+Aside from Fable-specific dotnet packages that are distributed to [Nuget](https://www.nuget.org/), Fable is also able comsume *native* javascript libraries.
+Either as dependencies from the entry project you are building or the packages that project depends upon, the F# code can call functions and interop with javascript code.
 Javascript code can be either:

  - (1) Global javascript modules available in the environment where you run your code (browser, node.js etc.)
  - (2) Packages that are distributed to the [node package manager](https://www.npmjs.com/) (npm for short).

 The package `Fable.Browser.Dom` we used in the [hello world](hello-world) is of type (1).
-It is a binding library that interacts with APIs that are globally available in the browser such as the `document` API so eveything works fine.
+It is a binding library that interactswith APIs that are globally available in the browser such as the `document` API so eveything works fine.
 Package of type (2) are more common in Fable's landscape.
-Such packages interact with javascript code internally but provide type-safe public APIs for use in Fable projects.
-To use a package of type (2), you have to install both packages: the binding library which is a Fable-specific package distributed to nuget and the actual native javascript distributed to npm.
+Such packages interact with javascript code internally but providetype-safe public APIs for use in Fable projects.
+To use a package of type (2), you have to install both packages: the bindinglibrary which is a Fable-specific package distributed to nuget and the actual native javascript library distributed to npm.

- An example of such packages is the [Fable.DateFunctions](https://github.com/Zaid-Ajaj/Fable.DateFunctions) package which is a binding for [date-fns](https://date-fns.org/) javascript library.
-To use it inside your project, you have to install `Fable.DateFunction` from nuget and `date-fns` from npm:
+An example of such packages is the [Fable.DateFunctions](https://github.com/Zaid-Ajaj/Fable.DateFunctions) package which is abinding for the native javascript library [date-fns](https://date-fns.org/).
+This library provides many useful functions to manipulate `DateTime` and you can use it in your Fable projects through this binding.

+To use it inside your project, you have to install both `Fable.DateFunction` from nuget and `date-fns` from npm:

 ```bash
 # inside src directory: